crate/cratedb-guide/docs/feature/query/recurrent.md

 :::{rubric} Caveats
 :::
 Monitor your cron jobs.
-By default, the cron daemon delivers output (including errors) to the user’s mailbox if configured.
+By default, the cron daemon delivers output (including errors) to the user's mailbox when you configure it.

 You can also use third‑party cron monitoring services for deeper visibility.